TareqK/tareqk.github.io/portfolio.md

 ## Volunteer Work

 - Im an organizing Member of the palestinian open source community.
-My duties include handling IT Operations and Custom software development for the group, Planning and Notation, and giving webinars and creating e-learning content
+My duties include handling IT Operations and Software development for the group, Planning and Notation, giving webinars and creating e-learning content, in addition to professional outreach.

 - Im a proponent of open education, and as such, have published several course notes of my own for general public (see the education section of this website)